Convulsionnaires of Saint-Médard: Gender analysis

 Gender analysis has revealed a predominance of unmarried women and girls experiencing convulsions.
 Catherine Maire has demonstrated that of 116 people who claimed miraculous healing at Pâris's tomb, 70% were women, and the majority of these were celibate or widowed.
 Of an estimated 270 people experiencing or observing convulsions in 1732, 211 were women and only 59 were men.
 Women made up 90% of the convulsionnaires arrested between 1732 and 1774, and a smaller majority (55%) of the convulsionnaires imprisoned at the Bastille in particular between 1715 and 1774 were women.
 This 55% female majority, however, is in sharp contrast the strong male majority (82%) of Jansenists imprisoned at the Bastille during the same period.

 Other sources reinforces this view.
 In 1732, a visitor from another parish was quick to note that the convulsions were predominant among women.
 The robe de convulsionnaire was invented to facilitate the convulsions for women.
 The reports of police spies referred to the female convulsionaries as prostitutes who allowed others to beat and torture their half-naked writhing bodies.
-Philippe Hecquet, a Jansenist physician who sought to distance the Jansenist movement from the convulsionnaires phenomenon, claimed that female biology and moral inferiority were the causes of the convulsions.
+Philippe Hecquet, a Jansenist physician who sought to distance Jansenism from the convulsionnaires, claimed that female biology and moral inferiority were the causes of the convulsions.
 By contrast, defenders of the convulsionnaires tended to minimize the role of women and emphasize the social diversity of the movement.

 Countesses, duchesses, and members of the Parlement of Paris, including the President Charles-Robert Boutin, came to observe the miracles at Saint-Médard in 1731.
 Certain members of the nobility did continue to attend private convulsionnaire meetings through the 1730s, including the brother of Voltaire.
 By and large, however, the dominant element among the convulsionnaire movement appears to have been lower-class women who were "assisted" by the lower male clergy.
 Daniel Vidal's study of convulsionnaires found the majority (60%) to be women, of which the largest portion (43%) came from the lower classes.
 By contrast, men comprised 78% of those who assisted the convulsionnaires, and nearly half of those were members of the clergy.
 Catherine Maire's study also made note of this predominance of male clergy.